Physician Assistant Admissions

 - Completed CASPer test

 Bachelor's Degree: Applicants must have a bachelor's degree from a regionally accredited college or university.

 GPA: Minimum cumulative GPA 3.0 and a minimum prerequisite math and science GPA of 3.0.

 A candidate that has a completed graduate degree with at least 30 credit hours may submit a written request to the PA admissions coordinator to replace the undergraduate cumulative GPA with the higher graduate GPA if the cumulative graduate GPA is higher.

-GRE: Applicants must submit GRE scores taken within the last 3 years.
+GRE: Applicants must submit GRE scores taken within 3 years of the date of matriculation.
 We do not accept the MCAT or other substitutes.
 There is no minimum score and students will be evaluated on a competitive basis.
 CASPA's Code is 2122.